SAINT × SIMON "ONIMS"

 EMOTION

 Saint: What do you actually feel during a shoot?
-Not after, not in editing.
-During.
+How do you feel?

 Onims: Excited.
 I'm having fun.
 I feel light, I'm looking for fun and trying to grab it while I shoot.